 Eagle Engineering invites you to become part of our unique experience.
 We are a year-round organization with two competition seasons; and while there is always something going on, we offer some schedule flexibility for students who want to participate in other programs.

-Any Chaminade 9-12 grader may join the team at any time in the fall, but it is highly recommended that you join before our team orientation and training event held in September.
+Any Chaminade 9-12 grader may join the team at any time in the fall, but it is highly recommended that you join before our team orientation and training event happening September 15-18, 2022.

 If you are ready to join, complete a roster application and we will contact you to get you started.

 You can view our fall meeting schedule to get a feel for team activities.
 The schedule includes three kinds of meetings:

 - Regular team meetings (typically Thursdays from 3:15-5:30) These include announcements, structured activities and training.
 It is highly recommended that you attend these to stay in the loop.

 - Open shop (typically Tuesdays 3:15-7:00 and Thursdays 5:30 – 7:30) These are blocks of unstructured time in which our workspace and resources are made available for team groups to work on projects.
 This is where the majority of the work and experience happens.

 - Special events These include tournaments, service activities and workshops.
 You are expected to participate in at least a portion of these, as determined by your team and project assignments.